Food System Management

 - governance and innovation in agricultural and wine-growing cooperatives,

-- collective brand actions focused on specific regions,
+- collective brand initiatives focused on specific regions,

 Gilles SERE DE LANAUZE